pmndrs/react-postprocessing/README.md

 > the screen diagonal.
 This is especially beneficial for GPGPU passes and
 > effects that use complex fragment shaders.

-Postprocessing also supports srgb-encoding out of the box, as well as WebGL2 MSAA (multi sample anti aliasing), which is react-postprocessing's default, you get high performance crisp results w/o jagged edges.
+Postprocessing also supports gamma correction out of the box, as well as WebGL2 MSAA (multi sample anti aliasing), which is react-postprocessing's default, you get high performance crisp results w/o jagged edges.